-- Divulge personal information about any individual to another individual other than the data owner unless for the specific purpose of school / Trust business, and only where this is permitted within the provisions of the school's Data Protection Policy. - Disclose any access credentials (i.e. usernames and passwords) for any ICT systems to anyone. - Fail to maintain a paper or electronic copy of any credential information in either a public or insecure place which is accessible to others. - Leave a computer workstation (desktop or portable) logged on and unattended. - Usage of USB storage devices of any sort no longer required as OneDrive has replaced this as a strongly recommended method of best practice. - Print sensitive information and not collect it from a printer.
-If you think that the printer has not printed or that the print out has been removed you should contact a member of the CLT IT Support Team / SLT immediately. - Give another member your password if at all possible either verbally, in written form or electronically. - Allow anyone else to masquerade as you.
+- Divulge personal information about any individual to another individual other than the data owner unless for the specific purpose of school / Trust business, and only where this is permitted within the provisions of the school's Data Protection Policy. - Disclose any access credentials (i.e. usernames and passwords) for any ICT systems to anyone. - Maintain a paper or electronic copy of any credential information in either a public or insecure place which is accessible to others. - Store personal data on USB memory sticks unless these are encrypted.
+(The Trust recommends minimising the use of USB drives wherever possible). - Leave a computer workstation (desktop or portable) logged on and unattended. - Print sensitive information and not collect it from a printer.
+If you think that the printer has not printed or that the printout has been removed, you should contact a member of the IT Services immediately. - Give a member of the IT Services your password if at all possible either verbally, in written form or electronically. - Allow anyone else to masquerade as you.
 This means that whilst you are logged on to the computer network or the internet no-one else is allowed to perform acts on the system as if they were you.